Ensemble nonequivalence and Bose-Einstein condensation in weighted networks

 Second, we stress that, irrespective of the above, we always consider a hard number $n$ of nodes, and this is why we compare (only) the canonical (soft value of $\vec{s}$) and microcanonical (hard value of $\vec{s}$) ensembles of networks, both for fixed $n$ (which sets the dimension of $\vec{s}$).
-We do \emph{not} consider the grandcanonical ensemble of networks where $n$ is soft.
-The grandcanonical ensemble introduced in the aforementioned analogy is a different one; it may be denoted as an ensemble of \emph{link weights} and originates from the fact that the Hamiltonian in Eq.~\eqref{Hamiltonian}, and consequently the total link weight in Eq.~\eqref{eq_W} (not $n$), is a fluctuating quantity in the canonical ensemble of \emph{network configurations}.
-The fluctuations in the (rescaled) energy $H$ (canonical ensemble of network configurations) are seen as fluctuations in the particle number $W$ (grandcanonical ensemble of link configurations) in the Bose-Einstein analogy.
-Note that, in both canonical and microcanonical ensembles, the individual link weights $\{w_{ij}\}$ are fluctuating quantities, despite the fact that the total link weight $W$ is constant in the microcanonical ensemble.
+We do \emph{not} consider the grandcanonical ensemble \emph{of network configurations} where $n$ is soft.
+The grandcanonical ensemble introduced in the aforementioned analogy with systems of bosons is a different one; it may be denoted as an ensemble of \emph{weight quanta} in a network with fixed $n$ and originates from the fact that the Hamiltonian in Eq.~\eqref{Hamiltonian}, and consequently the total link weight (not $n$) in Eq.~\eqref{eq_W}, is a fluctuating quantity in the canonical ensemble of network configurations.
+The fluctuations in the (rescaled) energy $H$ (canonical ensemble of network configurations) are seen as fluctuations in the particle number $W$ (grandcanonical ensemble of weight quanta) in the Bose-Einstein analogy.
+Fluctuations in the particle number have been the subject of many studies in the literature on BEC~\cite{navez1997fourth,holthaus1998condensate,mullin2003bose,chatterjee2014fluctuations,tarasov2015grand,crisanti2019condensation}.
+Note that, in both canonical and microcanonical ensembles, the individual link weights $\{w_{ij}\}$ are fluctuating quantities, despite the fact that the total link weight $W^*$ is constant in the microcanonical ensemble.